5 Causes of Puppy Diarrhea

 Bacterial and viral infections can become serious issues in puppies.
 These infections include parvovirus, distemper, coronavirus, salmonella, and E. coli.
 In many instances, these infections also cause fevers, vomiting, and a loss of appetite.
 Because bacterial and viral infections can be deadly, it is best to consult your veterinarian for treatment.

 5. Ingestion of Table Food or a Foreign Object

 Puppies are curious little animals, and who can blame them?
 The world is an exciting place for a puppy.
 Similar to a young baby, puppies learn and explore by putting things in their mouths and giving them a taste.
-This can cause puppies to eat things that they shouldn't, like garbage, poisonous plants, and table food.
-Ingesting table food or foreign objects can upset a puppy's tummy and cause diarrhea.
-If you think your puppy might have swallowed a foreign object, it's best to have your veterinarian check it out as sometimes objects cause blockages in the GI tract.
+This can cause puppies to eat things that they shouldn’t, like garbage, poisonous plants, and table food.
+Ingesting table food or foreign objects (otherwise known as dietary indiscretion) can upset a puppy’s tummy and cause diarrhea.
+If you think your puppy might have swallowed a foreign object, it’s best to have your veterinarian check it out as sometimes objects cause blockages in the GI tract.

 Puppy Diarrhea Treatment

 Treating puppy diarrhea will vary depending on the cause of diarrhea.
 Diarrhea caused by a change in diet or stress should resolve on its own.
 Puppies with parasites will probably need an antiparasitic, while a bacterial or viral infection may require an antibiotic.

 To help soothe the gastrointestinal tract and digestive system, vets commonly recommend feeding dogs a bland diet of white rice and boiled chicken breast.
 When your dog's bowel movements start returning back to normal, then you can slowly transition to his normal food.